 I am not a beer drinker.
 My boyfriend was shocked when I asked him to pick me up some Guinness but I knew I wanted to make an alcoholic treat for St. Patrick's Day this year.
-I took my inspiration from one of our favourite restaurants who makes a delicious beer brownie.
+I took my inspiration from one of our favourite restaurants in town who makes a delicious beer brownie.
 It is served warm with vanilla ice cream and beer nuts.
 The first time I had it I was equally shocked by how you could and couldn't taste the beer.
 Meaning I was surprised that I liked the brownie since I dislike beer.
 There was a hint of beer flavour right at the end of your bite - it was the perfect amount so subtle that you might miss it.
 In fact my beer loving boyfriend thought I was crazy in saying that I could actually taste the beer in the brownie over the delicious chocolate flavour.
 That hint of beer flavour continues to make their brownie dessert one of my favourite, I love the complexity of the flavours.
 Plus who doesn't love a brownie topped with ice cream?
 This Guinness Brownie Sundae is my take on their Beer Brownie.

 The Brownie Sundae